shayanderson/pdom/README.md

 ```

 ### Debugging
-To display all registered connections, debug log and errors use:
+To display all registered connections, mapped keys, debug log and errors use:
 ```php
 print_r( pdom(null) ); // returns array with debug info
 ```